About Supervisor Phil Serna

 Because most of District 1 overlaps with the City of Sacramento, many of the issues Phil deals with pertain to countywide services; i.e., services the County provides exclusively, separate from municipal services.
 These include health and social services such as mental and indigent health care, as well as protective services for children and the elderly.
 Phil is also focused on public safety and enhancing the environment.
 He routinely works to secure flood protection residents deserve, and to protect and improve the American River Parkway.
 Advancing these and other priorities take resources and that's why during a difficult economy, Phil is working to ensure the County is run efficiently and effectively, and that we actively retain and attract new businesses and jobs.

-In what little spare time Phil has, he enjoys fly fishing, cooking for Roxanna, and playing bass guitar and drums with his bands.
+In what little spare time Phil has, he enjoys fly fishing, photography, cooking and playing bass guitar and drums with his bands.

 Current Boards and Committees: